Is There Another Person Around My Ex?

 The most underdiagnosed cause of 'is there someone else' anxiety is your own Rahu transit on the Moon, the 5th lord, or the 12th house.
 Rahu specifically manufactures rivals where none exist — it cannot tolerate the ambiguity of silence and prefers a painful story to no story at all.
 People in this configuration produce remarkably specific intuitions about a third party that, once investigated honestly, turn out to have no factual basis.

-This is one of the kindest readings a Jyotish can deliver, because it converts a phantom rival into a known transit symptom that ends on a calendar.
+The Rahu-as-cause reading is one of the kindest a Jyotish can deliver, because it converts a phantom rival into a known transit symptom that ends on a calendar.
 Most people in this configuration look back from twelve months out and cannot reconstruct why they were so certain a third party existed.

 Why the answer almost never helps you act